stefanjcollier/gimme/pages/exmaple_install.md

 # Example Install
-This is the expected output if you are a user 'stcollier' and your collection of git repos is at the path '/Users/stcollier/Git/'
+This is the expected output if you are a user 'stcollier'

 ```
 stcollier@StefTop:~/Git/gimme$ ./install_gimme.sh